Easy ways to smarten your front garden and entrance to your home

-Let’s begin at the beginning.
-Before you even reach your front door, think about the areas you might pass through.
+Before you even reach your front door, think about the areas you pass through.
 Do you have a front gate, driveway or lawn?
 This is a great place to start.

-Paving, paths and even door steps can get grubby and slippery over time.
-Pressure washers are easiest for tackling larger areas of concrete and block paving, as they’ll help to return the surface to its original colour.
-Accessories designed for paving will make light work of this task, so you can work more efficiently and avoid splashes of water.
+Paving, paths and even doorsteps can get grubby and slippery over time.
+Use a pressure washer to clean and refresh any large areas of concrete and block paving, it'll return the surface to its original colour and remove any unsightly moss.
+Choose pressure washer accessories designed for paving to speed this task up and avoid splashes.

-Whether you’d prefer to work with a pressure washer or scrub by hand (a more practical choice for smaller spaces), use a detergent specially designed for outdoor paving – not only will this help to get the surface sparkling clean, it’ll inhibit mould growth so that it looks better for longer.
+If you've got a smaller space, such as a doorstep or short front path, a scrubbing brush and warm water will work just as well.
+Whichever way though, use a detergent specially designed for outdoor paving – not only will this help to get the surface sparkling clean, it’ll prevent mould growth so that it looks better for longer.

 Trim back any vegetation overhanging walls, gates, paths or the front door.
 Not only will this look neater, it’ll let in more light and be more welcoming to visitors.
 A good pair of secateurs will tackle this with ease.